VampToshikazu/VampToshikazu/README.md

 ### ![fe5b42c4_original](https://user-images.githubusercontent.com/117339244/209929116-5b5da5b0-1f59-4561-8562-d2a459a15fea.gif) DNI.
 - under 14 & over 20 (unless close)
 - if your annoying and an attention seeker.
+- care about tt/td discourse or go out of ur way to touch people who have it.
 - i mostly just ignore/hide freaks but if ur:[basic dni,proshipper/comshipper,anti-neopronouns,zoo,homophibic/lgbtqphobic,fujoshis, against neopronouns & xenogenders]
 - sbr fans & dio,alessi,funny valentine,stroheim skins. yall make me so uncomfortable idc
 - whitewashers and if you think blackwashing exists